 I get to my appointment, start to be checked in, when the nurse begins to bombard me with inappropriate comments in regards to my temporary treatment from Dr. Arrington.
 She accused me of being selfish and using my regular doctor only because of 'what was convenient for me'.
 I tried being calm about it and explained how I wanted to try a different type of surgery since my prior two surgeries had shown no improvement.
 She then grabbed my face and lectured me about the surgical skills of my regular doctor, with the tone one uses when speaking to a toddler caught in the cookie jar.

 Here I am thinking, "this is my body, my disease, my suffering, and no one has the right to lecture me on what is best for it.".
 I was so insulted, I grabbed my things and said (out loud now), "I'm sorry, am I not supposed to be here?
 Should I leave?".
-I was furious and I made the split second decision that I was not going to be treated that way.
+I was furious, and I made a decision to not accept such a sort of treatment.
 I was ready to leave, let them keep my copay, and get the hell out of there.
 If I had not needed a note for school, I would have just gotten up and left without a word and tried to find another doctor.

 It's situations like these that get me frustrated.
 That doctors look at endometriosis patients as stock, as a monetary value in their revenue.
-During this same visit, I was pushed to go back onto Lupron (which not only gave me horrible side effects but also did not even stop my cycling) and to consider a hysterectomy.
-Both of which provide significant monetary returns.
+Obviously, medicine is their profession, not their charity.
+Yet there is a division between the doctors that balance their desire for higher incomes with the desire to do the best they can for a patient.
+During this same visit, the doctor pushed me to go back onto Lupron (which did not help any and gave me horrible, permanent side effects) and to consider a hysterectomy (which research supports is not as effective if done before age 35).
+Both procedures also provide significant monetary returns.
 It was tremendously insulting.

 Having any chronic illness (especially a painful/debilitating one) can really put a person at the mercy of his/her doctors.
 All access to medications and treatments are managed by these gate keepers.
 And sometimes, it seems they get more focused on what they think, rather than what their patients think.
 They do not always think of how these treatments can have horrific negative consequences, which is understandable since they have many patients and do not have to experience it personally.
 But they should still keep in mind that their patients are people that have to live with the choices they make.